 It's important to understand the difference between SQL Server Reporting Services and a desktop reporting tool like Microsoft Access.
-Reporting Services isn't an application that you would typically install on any desktop computer.
+Reporting Services isn't an application that you would typically install on any desktop computer but, rather, is designed for business use.
 It requires Microsoft SQL Server, a serious business-class relational database management tool.
-For this and other reasons, Reporting Services is designed to run on a file server instead of a desktop computer.
-It also requires Microsoft Internet Information Services, a component of Microsoft Windows Server products.

-Reporting Services is designed for business use.
-Therefore, it is a powerful tool that can literally scale to be used by thousands of users and can report on very large sets of data stored in a variety of database platforms.
+For this and other reasons, Reporting Services runs on a file server instead of a desktop computer.
+Therefore, you can scale this powerful tool for use by thousands of users and report on very large sets of data stored in a variety of database platforms.
 But just because Reporting Services is a business-sized product, this doesn't mean that reports have to be complicated or difficult to design.

 Report users need to be connected to a network, or perhaps the Internet, with connectivity to the report server.
 When a report is selected for viewing from a folder in the Report Manager, it is displayed as a web page in the user's web browser.
-Optionally, the same report can be displayed in a number of different formats including Adobe PDF or Excel, or as a TIFF image.
+Optionally, the same report can be displayed in a number of different formats including Word, Excel, Adobe PDF, or as a PNG, JPEG, GIF, or TIFF image.
 Reports may be saved to files in these and other formats for offline viewing.
 Reports may also be scheduled for automatic delivery by the report server by e-mail or may be saved to files.
 These features are standard and require only simple configuration settings and minor user interaction.

-User-Designed Reports
+User-Designed and Ad hoc Reports